lukegosnellranken/EpsteinLibraryMediaScraper/README.md

     - Scraped entries will be viewable in `pdf_list.txt`.
 2. Run `node validate.js 0` to validate all stored entries from scraping.
     - In the test browser, the user must manually validate the "Are you 18 years or older?" message.
-    - Validated files will be viewable in `valid_media.txt`.
+    - Validated file links will be viewable in `valid_media.txt`.
 3. Run `node zip.js 0` to download all media files from `valid_media.txt`.
 4. View the media in the generated `media_archive.zip` folder.